taniatsq/tp/docs/UserGuide.md

 # MustVas User Guide

 MustVas is a **desktop app for managing your tutorial contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, TutorHelperBot can get your contact management tasks done faster than traditional GUI apps.
+If you can type fast, MustVas can get your contact management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />